 The MPA degree program utilizes a three-tier system of requirements.
 MPA students are required to take all six courses in Tier 1.
 Students are required to take three additional management courses from a limited list of options in Tier 2, the choice based on their career and individual goals.
-Tier 3 consists of four courses and encompasses the area of concentration.
-In addition, students take an internship for 3 credits or an elective.
-The total program is fourteen courses or 42 credit hours long.
+Tier 3 consists of four courses and encompasses the area of concentration. - The total program is - thirteen courses or -39 credit hours long.